Self-expansion model: Intergroup relations

-It is important to note that the focus of the inclusion of the out group in the self is initially at the interpersonal level (i.e. between individuals).
-The interaction needs to have interpersonal closeness for inclusion of the self in the other to occur.
-Consequently, a decategorized approach to contact should be used where the focus is on personal identities instead of group identities.
-By focusing on personalization, there is a greater chance for the development of closeness.
-Eventually, group membership needs to become available so that an individual can now include the out group in the self as well.
-However, it is believed that group membership will become more central in a natural manner as the close relationship develops.

 Empirical evidence seems to support the inclusion of the out group in the self hypothesis.
 In one study white women were paired off with either another white woman (ingroup member) or a Latina woman (out group member).
 The pairs of women met over an extended period of time completing different activities together, which led to a measurable close friendship.
 Women with an intergroup friendship were more likely to have positive intergroup attitudes, less likely to endorse anti-minority policies and less likely to demonstrate intergroup anxiety.
 The study suggests that the intergroup close relationship led to improved attitudes towards the entire out group as suggested by the inclusion of the out group in the self mechanism.
 Another study also found that the level of inclusion of the out group in the self would affect the amount of decreased prejudicial attitudes.
-Further, simply including a friend in the self who has a close relationship with an out group member can decrease out group prejudiced attitudes.
-Knowing that a friend includes an out group member in the self allows for the individual to include that entire out group in the self.
-In turn, this also leads to positive attitudes about the out group.

 Self-expansion motive

 It may be the case that individuals want to make friends with out group members (instead of oppress and mistreat the out group) because of the self-expansion motive.
 Based on Aron and Aron's original work, people want to expand the self and an optimal way of doing so is to make close friendships that give the opportunity for increased perspectives, identities and resources.
 People who are most similar to ourselves provide a diminished capacity for self-expansion.
 As a result, an individual may turn to out group members for friendship because they are different from one's self-concept.
 These differences allow for a greater likelihood to increase resources, identities and perspectives, which is consistent with the self-expansion motive.
 A recent study has shown that, consistent with this idea, priming high self-expansion motivation enhances out group self-expansion and the quality and outcomes of out group interactions (e.g. greater self-efficacy, reported closeness, and self-growth).